Azure/bicep-lz-vending/main.bicep.parameters.md

 Supply an array of strings containing the resource providers features to register on the subscription, e.g. `["AzureServicesVm","InGuestHotPatchVMPreview"]`

-> A resoure group gets created in the subscription with a deployment script and a user-assigned managed identity.
+> A resoure group gets created in the subscription with the format "rsg-<location>-ds-<xxxx>" hosting a deployment script and a user-assigned managed identity.
 This resource group needs to be manually deleted if not needed after the resource providers features registration process.

 > After a preview feature is registered in your subscription, you'll see one of two states: Registered or Pending.
 > - For a preview feature that doesn't require approval, the state is Registered.